 Current Work and Inspiration

-I am a clinical herbalist, educator, gardener, writer, and photographer deeply inspired by a life-long love affair with plants.
-Since 1994, I’ve studied traditional views of health and nature in tandem with scientific understandings of plants and people, exploring our innate tendency towards health and the profound impact of synchronizing our lives with the rhythms of the natural world.
-My practice and teaching draw wisdom from various systems of body, mind and spirit-centered healing, including Western herbal medicine, classical Chinese medicine, aromatherapy, flower essence therapy, mind-body and somatic techniques, and whole foods nutrition.
-My work is rooted in the premise that the heart of healing lies in remembering that we belong to each other and to the land.
-In all I do, I hope to increase awareness of the capacity of not only medicinal plants, but of all nature and wildness, to sustain and heal.
+I am a clinical herbalist, educator, somatic coach, gardener, writer, and photographer deeply inspired by a life-long love affair with plants.
+Since 1994, I’ve studied traditional views of health and nature in tandem with scientific understandings of plants and people, exploring our innate capacities of resilience and the profound impact of synchronizing our lives with the rhythms of the natural world.

-In addition to working with clients in the sliding-scale community clinic at Vermont Center for Integrative Herbalism (VCIH), my passion is sharing my craft through education.
-As co-founder, core faculty and current executive director of VCIH, I developed the comprehensive curriculum together with Guido Masé and Betzy Bancroft, and continue to think about and experiment with new methods to inspire the combination of rigorous critical inquiry and joyful exploration that herbalism calls for.
+I am currently executive director and faculty at Vermont Center for Integrative Herbalism (VCIH).
+In addition to working with clients in our sliding-scale community clinic, my passion is sharing my craft through education.
+As a co-founder of VCIH, I developed the comprehensive 1300+ hour curriculum together with Guido Masé and Betzy Bancroft in 2007 and continue to think about and experiment with new methods to inspire the combination of rigorous critical inquiry and joyful exploration that herbalism calls for.

 Past Work